-7. In addition, the authorised banks must comply with conditions, known as General Conditions and Specific Conditions that set out the requirements for the holding of backing assets and Excluded Notes.
-As the General Conditions and Specific Conditions include sensitive material, such as the security standards that sites holding backing assets must meet, they are not published.

-8. The Bank has the authority to impose financial penalties on the authorised banks for non-compliance with the Regulations and the Rules.
+- 7. In addition, the authorised banks must comply with conditions, known as General Conditions and Specific Conditions that set out the requirements for the holding of backing assets and Excluded Notes (see Noteholder Protection paragraphs below for more detail).
+As the General Conditions and Specific Conditions include sensitive material, such as the security standards that sites holding backing assets must meet, they are not published. - 8.
+The Bank has the authority to impose financial penalties on the authorised banks for non-compliance with the Regulations and the Rules.